Cryptic female choice: Failing to prepare uterus for embryo implantation

 Females can control hormonal signals that halt embryo preparation to keep sperm from successfully fertilizing the embryo.
 They can also promote or hinder ovulation as a means of exercising cryptic female choice.
 By hindering ovulation, a copulatory interaction may be deemed unsuccessful.
 In rats and golden hamsters, females denied a male's success by failing to prepare their uterus based on male stimulation.

 Select for or against sperm during hyperactivation

 After insemination, male sperm are relatively slow and inert in the reproductive tracts or storage areas of the female and are only activated by calcium ionophores in vitro.
 Thus by releasing or withholding the necessary ions to activate the sperm, females can promote faster motility of sperm towards the egg for fertilization or hinder it by slowing their motility and allowing them to die before they reach the egg respectively.

 Choosing from among sperm to reach the egg

 Female ovarian fluids can promote or hinder sperm especially if they have complementary or uncomplimentary chemical signals.
+This is the case in wrasses and guppies.

 Some females may also physically choose from among spermatophores taken from multiple matings.

+Choosing from among sperm to fertilize the egg

+In some species, the egg cell itself can have preferences for certain types of sperm.
+Two species of Echinometra sea urchins produce eggs that prefer sperm with a similar bindin genotype as their own.
+Mouse egg glycoproteins also have preferences when it comes to sperm surface proteins; a mismatch causes reduced litter sizes.
+In addition, mice, salmon, and guppies also produce eggs that have specific major histocompatibility complex protein preferences.

+Eggs commonly have a mechanism to defend against polyspermy.
+It's possible that this mechanism can also exert a degree of sperm choice.